 We began walking from Goreme Town in the heat and it was set to be a 3km walk to the start of the trail.
 However, as so often happened in Goreme and Cappadocia, we hitch-hiked our way to the start of the trail.

-A good landmark to find the trail is the Kaya Camping Ground.
+A good landmark to find the trail is the Kaya Camping Ground, which is just past the Goreme Open-Air Museum.
 When you drive towards Kaya Camping from Goreme, you will find Kaya Camping on the left.
 The first road after Kaya Camping is the road you want and there is a sign on the wall, which I have pictured below to make sure you find the trailhead.
-Throughout the trail there are signs saying Rose Valley and Red Valley, which means you are going the right way as they are at the end of the trail essentially.
+Throughout the trail, there are signs saying Rose Valley and Red Valley, which means you are going the right way as they are at the end of the trail essentially.

 After hitch-hiking our way to the start we found the trail just across the road from the Aynali Church and just after the Kaya Camping ground.
 Graffiti on the wall said ‘Rose’ and ‘Red’ and we assumed that was our starting marker.
 It was quite an amateur starting sign and was a bit creepy in red paint almost looks like blood!

-The trail then flattened out and we began entering a series of sandstone tunnel that was super cool.
+The trail then flattened out and we began entering a series of sandstone tunnels that was super cool.
 Some of them were similar to the tunnels on the Love Valley Trail but these tunnels were longer and the roofs were much higher.
+Just like the Love Valley Trail, I think the hot air balloons would fly over this valley during their sunrise flights.
+If you are planning on taking a hot air balloon flight in Cappadocia you should read my guide first for a few important tips.

 We emerged from one of the tunnels to find a small, wooden cafe.
-There was a price list, lots of food and drinks but no-one there manning the shop.
-It was only 10 minutes into the hike so we weren’t too upset about it but it’s always nice to stop for a tea or a juice and support the local vendors where possible.
+There was a price list, and lots of food and drinks but no one there manning the shop.
+It was only 10 minutes into the hike so we weren’t too upset about it but it’s always nice to stop for tea or juice and support the local vendors where possible.

 Once you reach this sign or the small vendor that is the end of the Meskendir Trail.
 You have a few options now: